thegetty/quire-docs/content/guide/fundamentals.md

 ### Markdown Output Configuration

-Hugo has a built-in Markdown processor, Blackfriday[&](https://github.com/russross/blackfriday), which comes with some configuration options that can be applied in your project’s `config.yml` file.
+Hugo has a built-in Markdown processor, {{< q-glossary "Blackfriday" >}} (https://github.com/russross/blackfriday), which comes with some configuration options that can be applied in your project’s `config.yml` file.
 Details can be found [in the Hugo documentation](https://gohugo.io/getting-started/configuration/#configure-blackfriday).

-By default, in the `config.yml` file of your Quire project, Blackfriday’s[&] `fraction` option has been set to `false` (text that looks like a fraction won’t be automatically formatted as such.), and the `hrefTargetBlank` option set to `true` (external links will open in new windows/tabs).
+By default, in the `config.yml` file of your Quire project, {{< q-glossary "Blackfriday" >}}'s `fraction` option has been set to `false` (text that looks like a fraction won’t be automatically formatted as such.), and the `hrefTargetBlank` option set to `true` (external links will open in new windows/tabs).

 ### Markdown Resources

 This guide doesn’t cover all existing Markdown tags but there are some good sources that will help you find the right syntax to format your text.
 For example, the Programming Historian provides an [introductory lesson to Markdown](https://programminghistorian.org/lessons/getting-started-with-markdown), and John Gruber, the creator of Markdown, provides a comprehensive explanation of the basics and syntax on his personal site [Daring Fireball](https://daringfireball.net/projects/markdown/).

-Be aware of the multiple [Markdown flavors](https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors) out there and the fact that not all flavors are supported by Blackfriday[&].
+Be aware of the multiple [Markdown flavors](https://github.com/commonmark/CommonMark/wiki/Markdown-Flavors) out there and the fact that not all flavors are supported by {{< q-glossary "Blackfriday" >}}.

 ### Microsoft Word to Markdown Conversion

 Commonly, project content will start from Microsoft Word documents rather than being written originally in Markdown.
-In these cases, a simple file conversion using Pandoc[&] can be done.
+In these cases, a simple file conversion using {{< q-glossary "Pandoc" >}} can be done.

 There are some easy things you can do in the Word document prior to conversion to ensure the best possible results: